What is required to run NuGet?

-NuGet requires Visual Studio 2010 or Visual Web Developer Express 2010.
+NuGet requires Visual Studio 2010 Pro/Premium/Ultimate (or newer), Visual Web Developer Express 2010, or any Express SKU of Visual Studio 2012 (or newer).
 The NuGet Package Manager Console requires that PowerShell 2.0 be installed.
-Powershell 2.0 is already installed if you have the following operating system:
+Powershell 2.0 is already installed if you have the following operating systems:

 If you have the following operating systems, you must manually install Powershell 2.0.

 Do I have to install ASP.NET MVC to get NuGet?